Why Effective Congestion Management is Crucial for Power Supply Stability

 We’ve summarized these new measures below to help you understand the implications for municipalities and cooperatives and prepare for upcoming changes in SPP.

-On March 1, 2022, SPP introduced ramp products to the Integrated Marketplace to systematically pre-position resources with ramp capabilities to manage net load variations and uncertainties.
-Ramp products serve two main purposes in SPP: reducing cost and improving reliability.
-In fact, cost-benefit studies of ramp products utilized in MISO show potential annual savings of $3.8-5.4 million.
+SPP introduced ramp products to the Integrated Marketplace to systematically pre-position resources with ramp capabilities to manage net load variations and uncertainties.
+Ramp products serve two main purposes in SPP: reducing costs and improving reliability.

 Introduction of ramp products in SPP should result in:

-In addition, an uncertainty market product was also approved through the SPP stakeholder process and recently by the Federal Energy Regulatory Commission (FERC).
-This second new product that will help manage market volatility is expected to be implemented in May 2023.
+In addition, an uncertainty market product has been approved through the SPP stakeholder process and by the Federal Energy Regulatory Commission (FERC).
+This new product is intended to improve the management of market volatility and operational uncertainty as grid conditions become more dynamic

 Regulating reserve margin is one way that SPP improves reliability by ensuring that the region always has more supply available than may be required.
 On July 26, 2022, the SPP Board of Directors voted to increase the reserve margin from 12% to 15% effective for the summer of 2023.
 The Regional State Committee had also approved the change a day earlier.